 I have my Bachelor of Primary Education and am a registered member of the Ontario College of Teachers.
 I have been working with children of all ages in various capacities for 10 years.
-I have been a part of the Children’s Garden community for over 24 years, as I myself, started my education as a little tot in the toddler room!
-I am very excited to be on the other side of things as one of the toddler/preschool teachers .
+I have been a part of the Children’s Garden community for over 25 years, as I myself, started my education as a little tot in the toddler room!
+It is very rewarding to be on the other side of things as one of the morning toddler/preschool teachers and afternoon kindergarten teachers.

 Through my years of experience, I understand that getting to know the individual learners in your classroom is essential.
 I believe in inspiring students to reach their maximum potential, and providing each student with the tools needed to be successful.
 Through inquiry-based learning and open-ended questions, students are able to be inspired and challenged while finding deeper meaning through their ability to personally connect with the material.
 Through ongoing assessment and observation, I constantly look for learning opportunities that will help each child to develop emotionally, cognitively and physically.
 I believe that learning only happens once children feel they are in a safe and nurturing environment, and that is what I love most about the atmosphere at Children’s Garden Nursery School; children have the confidence to take risks and grow without boundaries.

 I am very excited to be entering another year of teaching here at Children’s Garden Nursery School!

 I am a Registered Early Childhood Educator with over 10 years of experience in South America, The U.S. and Canada.
 I hold a B.A in Early Childhood Education and an M.Ed. in Educational Media and Technology.